sanjusalvatore/Salary-Payment-System/README.md

 # Bulk Salary Payment Smart Contract

-Salary Payment Smart contract is Bulk transfer system where Employees get Monthly bases salary if Company failed to pay money and comnpany payes compensation for every day.
+Salary Payment Smart contract is Bulk transfer system where Employees get Monthly bases salary if Company failed to pay money and comnpany payes compensation for every day....

 # Functions for the companies